xmindltd/xmind-sdk-js/README.md

 * `sheet` - The instance of Workbook.createSheet(...)

 ### Methods

 #### .topicId(title) => String

 In default, returns the `central topicId`.

-Also, you can get a topicId by the `title` but you should be careful about the title to be repeated, or it will find the first one and return it.
+Also, you can get a topicId by the `title` but you should be careful about the title to be repeated, or it will find the first one and return it

 #### .topicIds() => {$topicId: $title}